 “Mr. Malmquist, I’m Inspector Melynchuk.
-And this is Sergeant Fink.
-I believe you’re already familiar with Officers Carrot and Stick.”
+I believe you’ve already met Sergeant Fink and Algernon.”

 “I can see you’ve been battered up a bit,” Melynchuk continued.
 “Sorry about all this.
 Apparently there have been misunderstandings.”

 “I’m everyone else?” said Fink.

 “Don’t tell me you’re an android as well.”

 “No,” said Melynchuk.
 “I’m here to try to put a more human face on things.
 Can you try to recall again where you were just before your first appearance in New Gary?”

 “I was teaching my class on semiotics at the University of Illinois at Chicago—”

 “Correct.
 After class, I went to the Loop to buy a T-shirt.
 No, not the Loop.
 It was on Broadway, near where I live.”
 Anyway, the next thing I know I was inside a used clothing shop, in what turned out to be Gary, Indiana.